Day-Trip Itinerary: Louisiana's River Parishes

 Frenier Landing Restaurant

 Frenier Landing Restaurant is located on the west shore of Lake Pontchartrain in LaPlace.
-The alligator sausage with creole mustard or fried crawfish tails are great appetizers, and notable entrées include Eggplant Napoleon or the whole stuffed flounder.
-Make sure and leave room for their bread pudding or a slice of rum cake for dessert!
+The alligator sausage with Creole mustard or fried crawfish tails are great appetizers, and notable entrées include Eggplant Napoleon or the whole stuffed flounder.
+Leave room for their bread pudding or a slice of rum cake for dessert!

 The Seafood Pot

-The Seafood Pot is a down-home seafood spot in New Sarpy located on Louisiana’s famous River Road.
-Start your meal with a bowl of gumbo or stuffed artichokes, followed by the house special – crabmeat au gratin with crab cakes over pasta.
+The Seafood Pot is a down-home seafood spot in New Sarpy, located on Louisiana’s famous River Road.
+Start your meal with a bowl of gumbo or stuffed artichokes, then enjoy the house special: crabmeat au gratin with crab cakes over pasta.
 Finish your meal with a slice of homemade cheesecake.

 Nobile's Restaurant & Bar

 At Nobile's Restaurant & Bar, you can enjoy fine River Road cuisine in a restored 1895 Victorian building.
-This spot has a ton of history, paired with delicious menu options.
-Dig in to gumbo, seafood, po'boys, steaks and more specialties.
+This spot has a ton of history and delicious menu options.
+Dig into gumbo, seafood, po'boys, steaks, and other specialties.

 Discover more attractions in the Great River Road area.